-Red paint indicates the presence underground electrical wires.
+Red paint indicates the presence of underground electrical wires.
 A red mark on the ground can represent electrical power ranging from low voltage decorative lighting to high voltage distribution systems.
 You should always use extreme caution around any facilities painted or flagged.

 The color yellow is used to designate petroleum products in either liquid or gaseous form, as well as pressurized steam pipelines.
 Natural gas and propane are probably the two most common gases found in residential and commercial settings today.
-Cross country petroleum transmission pipelines are also usually marked in this color.
+Cross-country petroleum transmission pipelines are also usually marked in this color.
 It is a felony to deface temporary or permanent pipeline markings.

 Green paint indicates the presence of underground sewage pipes Pressurized sewer pipes are called forced mains.
-These systems depend on mechanical pressure to move waste water from one place to another, rather than relying on gravity to get the job done.
+These systems depend on mechanical pressure to move wastewater from one place to another, rather than relying on gravity to get the job done.
 You do not want to be present if a forced sewer main is ruptured.

 The final three elements of the APWA color code are pink, purple, and white.
 White paint should be reserved only for marking proposed excavation routes or areas.
-Using white paint, flags, or stakes to designate where you intend to dig, before you call 811 is very helpful to utility locating technicians
+Using white paint, flags, or stakes to designate where you intend to dig before you call 811 is very helpful to utility locating technicians

 Pink paint is used for temporary survey markings and may indicate anything from an underground utility to a surveyor’s reference point.
 I often use pink paint to mark utilities I cannot otherwise identify.

 Any lines painted or flagged should always be treated as an unknown until you have physically verified the utility or utilities beneath the surface by visual inspection.
-Professional locators do our best to provide accurate information to those who utilize our work, but we’d rather mislabel a facility than leave it unmarked.
+Professional locators do their best to provide accurate information to those who utilize our work, but we’d rather mislabel a facility than leave it unmarked.